UXGorilla/hiring-frontend/README.md

 Please create a web app using any framework of your choice.
 (We use Vue internally, so using that will give you bonus points.
 That being said, Vue is an easy framework and you can learn that on-job).

+The web app that you will build for this task will be a simple 2 screen app.
+The app should allow the user to add products in localstorage and show them as a list on the other page.

-The first page (see: product-catalog.jpg) should render the list of products from localStorage.
+The first page (see below) should render the list of products from localStorage.
 ![Product Catalog](product-catalog.jpg)

 The second page should contain a form to add products.
 The product list should be stored in the localStorage.

-Image should be stored in the base64 format within the localstorage.
+Image can be stored in the base64 format within the localstorage.
 ![Manage Products](manage-products.jpg)